UW-Madison-DataScience/geospatial-capstone/setup.md

 ## Data

-You can follow along with the capstone project using the capstone data provided or using your own data you obtained elsewhere.

 Capstone data includes climate data to complement the environmental data used in the main workshop.
-If you use your own data, there are some criteria to help you succeed in completing the learning objectives.
+If you would prefer to use your own data for the capstone, see the next section.

 You can download the capstone data by clicking [this download link](FIXME).
 The file approximately 2MB.